NethServer/nethserver-cockpit/docs/docs/api/nethserver-nut/dashboard.md

 #### status

 Return UPS status and connected clients.
-UPS status and connected clients are retrieved by `upsc` command
+This information is retrieved by executing `upsc` command

 Output example:
 ```json